Omar Alghabra: Consular affairs

 As Parliament Secretary, Alghabra had a consular affairs file that oversaw 250,000 cases.
 He worked on the cases on John Ridsdel, Joshua Boyle and helped assisting Canadians stranded by Hurricane Irma in the Caribbean.

 Trade

 Alghabra was appointed Parliament Secretary to the Minister of International Trade Diversification and served from 2018 to 2019.
 Alghabra also served on the Standing Committee for International Trade.

 Flight 752

 Alghabra was tasked with working directly with victims' families of the Ukrainian International Airlines Flight PS752.
 Alghabra stated that the government is offering legal assistance and exploring forms of interim compensation while they wait for proper compensation to be settled with Iran.
 Alghabra also announced that Ottawa will match funds raised during the Canada Strong campaign launched to raise $1.5 million for those who lost loved ones when the Ukrainian passenger plane was shot down by the Iranian military.

 Minister of Transport

 Alghabra became Minister of Transport on January 12, 2021, following the resignation of industry minister Navdeep Bains, resulting in a Cabinet shuffle.

+On July 25, 2023, Alghabra announced he was stepping down from cabinet and would not run in the next election.

+Return to the backbenches

+In January 2025, Alghabra, alongside International Development Minister Ahmed Hussen went on a Middle Eastern tour to discuss regional issues after the fall of the Assad regime the previous December.
+The trip included the first Canadian delegatory visit to the Syria–Turkey border area and meetings on Syria and the Middle East in Qatar with the minister of state for international cooperation, in Turkey with the deputy foreign minister, as well as a meeting in Saudi Arabia with the minister of state for foreign affairs and the secretary general of the Gulf Cooperation Council.
+On February 7, 2025, Alghabra was appointed Special Envoy for Syria.